virajbhalala/CS341/README.md

 </b><b>

-S2 = @@âˆ—, which consists of strings over ô€€€ of positive length
+S2 = @@âˆ—, which consists of strings over @ of positive lengthí°€ of positive length
 </b><b>